Nikon D2X vs Canon 5D

 - More modern: Was introduced somewhat (10 months) more recently.

-If the count of individual advantages (bullet points above) is taken as a guide, the 5D comes out slightly ahead of the D2X (7 : 6 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the 5D emerges as the winner of the match-up (7 : 5 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 Expert reviews: Nikon D2X vs Canon 5D